milanglacier/yarepl.nvim/README.md

         gsub_repl = '',
     },
     os = {
-        -- Some hacks on Windows.
-MacOS and Linux users can -- simply ignore them, and the default options are recommended for -- Windows user.
-        windows = {
+        -- Some hacks for Windows. macOS and Linux users can simply ignore -- them.
+The default options are recommended for Windows user. windows = {
-            -- Join the lines with `\r` before sending to REPL. join_line_with_cr = true,
+            -- Join the lines with `\r` before sending to REPL. join_lines_with_cr = true,
         },
     },
 }